andrea-attardo/Foundation-Exercises/README.md

 # C_exercises_EricRobertsArtandscienceCBook

-Exercises from the book "Art and Science of C" by Eric Roberts
+Some exercises from chapter 9 of "Art and Science of C" by Eric Roberts book

-Reference books:
+Referenced books:

 https://cs.stanford.edu/people/eroberts/books/TheArtAndScienceOfC/index.html